 4. Go local in everything you do

-Support locally owned businesses, hotels, restaurants, and other services.
+Support locally owned businesses, hotels, restaurants, and other services whenever you can.
+These are the businesses that benefit from your tourist dollars the most — not the big-name chains that you can find back home.
 Eat local food and drink local brands and brews.
-Use public transport, hire a bike, or walk where convenient – you’ll meet local people and get to know the place.
+Use public transport, hire a bike, or walk when it’s convenient — you’ll meet local people and get to know the place much better than behind the window of a private car or taxi.
 Use our local travel practices as a guideline.

 5. Know what you’re supporting